It’s About Health & Dignity. Period.

 Having your menstrual cycle is embarrassing enough, but having it be a cultural taboo is even worse.
 Girls in impoverish communities in Nigeria face the cultural taboo and lack of access to safe menstrual health solutions.

-These girls turn to unsanitary methods including rags, leaves, newspapers, and in some cases allow themselves to be exploited out of desperation for supplies.
+These girls turn to unsanitary methods including rags, leaves, newspapers, and in some cases they become victims of sexual exploitation out of desperation for supplies.

 What’s even worse is the girls who attend schools without access to any menstrual health solution, misses school days because they are ashamed, why some even drop out of school to focus on other menial jobs.